maystey/uct_nassp_cm2020/_site/CHAPTERS.md

 The current status of the chapters are recorded in this file.

+## Corrections

+- Change every occurrence where object attributes are referred to as properties.

-## Misc.
+## Misc

 Change all instances where I use the word collection to sequence.

 Items in this section are necessary to add, but I cannot place them at the moment.

 - Checking object types using `is`
 - Checking if object in collection using `in`
 - *list to unpack
+- `map()` function

 ## Introduction

 ### Complete

 - What is a programming language
 - Python, a Dynamic Programming Language

 ### Enhancements

 - Make it more clear what the difference is between
   - Interpreted (really what I was going for with dynamic)
   - Dynamic vs static
   - Dynamic Typing vs static typing

-### Not Started
-- What is a script?

-## Basics
+## Python Basics

 ### Complete

 - Intro
 - Variables
 - Comments